GeoscienceAustralia/PyRate/pyrate/core/phase_closure/readme.md

    (function `sum_closure.__compute_ifgs_breach_count`)

-5. Next, ifgs are dropped (removed from the processing list) if the fraction of constituent pixels breaching the `closure_thr` parameter averaged over the loops the ifg participates in exceeds the parameter `avg_ifg_err_thr`, or the ifg does not contribute to a number of loops at least equal to the parameter `min_loops_per_ifg`.
+5. Next, ifgs are dropped (removed from the processing list) if the fraction of constituent pixels breaching the `closure_thr` parameter in all loops the ifg participates in exceeds the parameter `avg_ifg_err_thr`, or the ifg does not contribute to a number of loops at least equal to the parameter `min_loops_per_ifg`.